Scania-Vabis 335: Scania-Vabis 335

 In 1931 Scania-Vabis presented a larger version of its standard truck, called the 335.
 The truck had a payload capacity of 4 to 5 tonnes and was sold with a six-cylinder engine in petrol or Hesselman version.
 In 1936 the truck was modernized with a more streamlined front with a slightly sloping radiator cover.
-More importantly the engine and cab was moved forward so that the engine was mounted above the front axle.
+More importantly the engine and cab were moved forward so that the engine was mounted above the front axle.
 This meant increased payload capacity with a longer loading platform and a better distribution of axle loads.
 From 1936 onwards the truck was offered with Scania-Vabis’ first pre-chamber diesel engine.

 Sales to private customers ceased at the outbreak of the Second World War.
 All production went instead to the Swedish Armed Forces and other public institutions.
 Most engines were converted to run on wood gas.
 The low energy content of wood gas led to plummeting engine power and the largest trucks were fitted with Scania-Vabis’ powerful eight-cylinder module engine.